jiangzhan/ip_lookup/README.md

 ## Installation
 Install, and activate the module as you would any other module.

-As soon as the module is active, then logins will be recorded in your database.
+Go to configration page: https://example.com/admin/config/member-login/settings Put ipdata API key into the form and save configuration.
+You can get ipdata API key from

 Note: After installation the member login table will show on /admin/people/member-login.